 - Requesting a Loan

-The policy establishes guidelines and requirements for University units, University-Related Foundations, and other University-affiliated external parties to borrow money from the University’s Internal Bank for certain approved purposes.
+The policy establishes guidelines and requirements for University units, University-Associated Organizations, and other University-affiliated external parties to borrow money from the University’s Internal Bank for certain approved purposes.

 Mechanism established by the Office of Treasury Management through which treasury services are provided to the University’s units.
-These services include loans, investments, and cash balance management.
+These services include loans, investments, and commercial banking services.